tensorflow/tensorflow/SECURITY.md

 ### Reporting vulnerabilities

-Please email reports about any security related issues you find to `security@tensorflow.org`.
+Please email reports about any security-related issues you find to `security@tensorflow.org`.
 This mail is delivered to a small security team.
 For critical problems, you may encrypt your report (see below).